averkinderen/uptec.github.io/_posts/2024-01-16-auth-series-4-call-protected-api-by-azure-ad-microsoft-entra-id-via-console-device-code-flow.md

 The **Microsoft.Identity.Client.Extensions.Msal** library is used to store & retrieve the access token we have obtained.
 So, the next calls (as long as the token doesn't expire) don't require calling the token endpoint again.
 This way, it will speed-up the application authentication process.

-Let's start for the 1st step.
+Let's start with the 1st step.

-### 1. Enable "Allow Public Client Flow"
+## 1. Enable "Allow Public Client Flow"

 If you follow our previous tutorial, we have created two new app registrations: